yeshen2013/MybatisDemo/README.md

-# user Mybatis connect mysql
+# use Mybatis connect mysql